sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 #### 2.4.1 PSU
 PSUd in PMON will monitor the PSUs and maintain state in REDIS-DB.

-On a chassis, the PSUs are fully managed by the Control Card.
+On a chassis, the PSUs are fully managed by the control-card.
 Platform will expose APIs for PSUd to periodically query the PSU status/presence.

 ![PSU](pmon-chassis-images/pmon-chassis-psu.png)